aabdelghani/boschTestBench/README.md

 - Frequency values and time periods are calculated based on a 16MHz clock.
 Adjust these values if using a different clock or prescaler.
 - The code is intended for Arduino Uno and similar AVR-based boards.

+## Visual Representation

+For a visual representation and simulation of the circuit used in this project, visit the following Tinkercad link: [Tinkercad Circuit Simulation](https://www.tinkercad.com/things/abLLm7h7TJJ-funky-juttuli/editel?sharecode=Xo09mCwedb-p-YJO-K1cbwH3dxxOUjxbuBEUPvEbV6E).
+This simulation provides an interactive way to understand how the components are connected and how the PWM signal affects the circuit.

 ## Side Note: Setting the Compare Match Register for Several Frequencies